 The three most common types of eating disorders are Anorexia Nervosa, Bulimia Nervosa, and Binge Eating Disorder.
 Those who suffer from anorexia nervosa typically have an obsessive fear of gaining weight.
 They fiercely limit the quantity of food they consume and view themselves as overweight, even when they are underweight.
 Bulimia nervosa is manifested by people who repeatedly binge eat followed by behaviors that compensate for overeating.
 The binge-eating and purging cycle is typically done in secret, creating feelings of shame, guilt, and lack of control.
 People who suffer from binge eating disorder frequently lose control over his or her eating, episodes of binge-eating are not followed by compensatory behaviors but may also experience intense feelings of guilt, distress, and embarrassment related to their binge-eating.

-Although these conditions are treatable, the symptoms and consequences can be life-threatening such as brain damage, multi-organ failure, bone loss, heart difficulties, gastrointestinal problems, severe hydration, and infertility.
+Although these conditions are treatable, the symptoms and consequences of an eating disorder can be life-threatening such as brain damage, multi-organ failure, bone loss, heart difficulties, gastrointestinal problems, severe hydration, and infertility.
 With these possible complications, a comprehensive and professional treatment is needed to establish healing and recovery.

 Understanding the Warning Signs and Symptoms